 The process of adopting the Trinity continued from 1900 to 1950.
-Key influences in the change were (1) repeated published biblical studies on the topic, (2) Ellen White's clear statements, (3) Adventist response to the attacks of modern liberalism on the deity of Christ and His virgin birth, and (4) F. M. Wilcox's statement of Fundamental Beliefs and his Review and Herald editorials.
+Key influences in the change were: (1) Repeated published biblical studies on the topic; (2) Ellen White's clear statements; (3) Adventist response to the attacks of "modern liberalism" on the deity of Christ and his virgin birth; and (4) F. M. Wilcox's statement of "Fundamental Beliefs" and his Review and Herald editorials.

-We may learn several lessons from the history of the development of doctrine of the Trinity in the Seventh-day Adventist Church.
-First, we must acknowledge that the development of Adventist theology has usually been progressive and corrective.
+We may learn several lessons from the history of the development of the doctrine of the Trinity in the Seventh-day Adventist church.
+First, we must acknowledge that the development of Adventist biblical theology has usually been progressive and corrective.
 This is clearly illustrated in the doctrine of the Trinity.
-The leading of the Holy Spirit is dynamic.
-Other doctrinal concepts developed in a similar manner.
-This development never supposed a paradigm shift that contradicted the clear biblical teaching of the heavenly sanctuary ministry of Jesus and the prophetic foundation of the church.
-Second, the development of the Trinity doctrine demonstrates that doctrinal change sometimes requires the passing of a previous generation.
-For Seventh-day Adventists, it took more than 50 years for the doctrine of the Trinity to become normative.
-Third, Ellen White's unambiguous statements subdued controversy and provided confidence to transition to our current view.
+The leading of the Holy Spirit is dynamic and not static.
+Other doctrinal concepts like the time to begin the Sabbath (1855) and tithing (1878) developed in a similar manner.
+This development never supposed a paradigm shift that contradicted the clear Biblical teaching of the heavenly sanctuary ministry of Jesus and the prophetic foundation of the Church.
+Second, the development of the doctrine of the Trinity demonstrates that doctrinal change sometimes requires the passing of a previous generation.
+For Seventh-day Adventists it took over 50 years for the doctrine of the Trinity to become normative.
+Third, the gift of prophecy helped the church to have confidence and biblical unity on the Trinity.
+Ellen White's unambiguous statements subdued controversy and provided confidence in the transition to our current view.
 Finally, Adventist theology is always supremely dependent upon Scripture.
-The Bible tells us that the "path of the just is as the shining light, that shineth more and more unto the perfect day."
-Hebrews 2:1 (http://biblia.com/bible/niv/Hebrews%202.1) reads, "Therefore we ought to give the more earnest heed to the things we have heard."
+The Bible tells us that the "path of the just [is] as the shining light, that shineth more and more unto the perfect day."
+Hebrews 2:1 reads: "Therefore we ought to give the more earnest heed to the things we have heard."
 It was ultimately the Bible that led Seventh-day Adventists to adopt their present position on the Godhead or Trinity.